 I don't know about easy, but it's certainly easier.
-And it certainly accelerates the learning process.
+And it certainly accelerates the learning process, especially when Nei combines the RoboGolfPro with the biomechanics tool K-Vest a wireless sensor system that produces a 3-D representation of the golfer's body positions in the swing.
 Often, Nei doesn't have to say a word when working with a student.
 You simply work with the machine then go to the range and eventually the course and repeat what you just felt.

 Video: Vaughn Taylor rides RoboGolfPro to get back into win column